JoeStrout/minibasic/README.md

 ## Current Status ##

 MiniBASIC is nearly complete.
 The full standard BASIC language has been implemented, plus a few nice additions like PLOT, LINE, RECT, ELLIPSE, POLY, and SOUND.
+For interactive editing, it supports the standard functions plus niceties like LISTREM and RENUMBER.

 Features still planned:
-  - `RENAME`
-  - `RENUMBER`
+  - file I/O
   - better error trapping, e.g., using `;` between statements rather than `:`

 See the **[Documentation](DOCUMENTATION.md)** for general notes as well as a complete reference of all available functions and commands.